-For Signal to Noise Ratio greater than 5 dB the results show that for stationary white noise, the normalisation process where the noise characteristics are ignored at the test phase, outperforms the conventional Markov models composition where the noise is known.
-If the noise is known, a reasonable approximation of the inverted system can be easily obtained performing noise compensation still increasing the recogniser performance.
+For Signal to Noise Ratio greater than 5 dB the results show that for stationary white noise, the proposed normalisation process where the noise characteristics are ignored, outperforms the conventional Markov models composition where the noise must be known.
+Additionally, if the noise is known, a reasonable approximation of the inverted system can easily be obtained by performing noise compensation and still increasing the recogniser performance.